DIY Christmas Card Holder

 Step 3.
 Assemble the Card Holder

-Cut one piece of wood to length for the upper section of the base.
-Cut one piece of wood to length for the lower section of the base.
+Cut one piece of wood to length for the base’s upper section of the base and one piece of wood to length for the base’s lower section.
 Apply glue to the upper section, center on the lower section, and tack in place with 1″ brad nails.

 Related: Pin Nailer vs Brad Nailer (Differences + Which to Use)